 What drives you every day?

 The passion to achieve sustainable growth for the business, tackle new opportunities of development from the product range, and expand the brand internationally.
-The business has been working for three years – we’ve successfully opened seven shops and want to expand our franchise model.
+The business has been working for four years – we’ve successfully opened several shops and want to expand our franchise model.
 It’s been sold to other countries in the GCC, and this is where our focus is at the moment.

 Do you have a favourite business mentor?